flaviusxm/Certificates-Diplomas-Badges/README.md

 - 🏅 **Digital and physical badges** for specific achievements.
 - 🔖 **Recognitions** for skills and contributions.
 - 🚀 **Awards and excellence certifications**.

-This structure helps you efficiently organize all your important documents in one place! 🚀